-If the family member for whom you are filing is in the United States, he or she must sign and date the form.
-If he or she does not sign or date the form, then Form I-914, Supplement A, will be returned as incomplete.
+NOTE: If the family member for whom you are filing is in the United States, he or she must sign and date the application.
+If he or she does not sign or date the application, then Form I-914, Supplement A, will be rejected as incomplete.
+If the family member for whom you are filing is outside the United States, only you (the principal applicant) are required to sign and date the form.